 Andrew Stith, MD

 In his practice, Dr. Stith focuses on complex, reconstructive surgery of the foot and ankle as a fellowship-trained orthopaedic surgeon.
-He also takes care of a variety of injuries and conditions.
+He also takes care of a variety of musculoskeletal injuries and conditions.

 The doctors treat all types of foot and ankle problems, ranging from sprains and athletic injuries to complications from diabetes that affect the foot and ankle, as well as major ankle reconstruction and ankle replacement surgery.